-Because their own solution works great, and a not insignificant part of Sony´s reputation rides on the technical superiority of their PS5, any external SSD that´s plugged into the console should be able to match their own, or at least be in the same ballpark.
+Because their own solution works great, and a not insignificant part of Sony´s reputation rides on the technical prowess of their PS5, any external SSD that´s plugged into the console should be able to match their own, or at least be in the same ballpark.

 For that reason, Sony is working on validating and approving external SSD to work with its latest console.
 While it´s possible that there are some third-party drives that can work with the PS5, there haven´t been any approved by the Japanese company so far.

 Until they publish a list of "supported" drives, it is recommended to hold on buying any SSD, as it might cause damage to either the console or the drive itself.

 Do external HDD work with the PlayStation 5?

 Kind of.
 You can plug an HDD into your PS5 and the console will recognize it.
 Any drive will do, even your old Playstation 4 one.
 If you use it, all your old games will be recognized and updated if needed ...but you can´t store or play Playstation 5 games.